Sit back, close your eyes and imagine being on one of the most beautiful islands in Hawaii.

 Mile markers 10, 13 and 18 will be the lookouts I mentioned above.

 The Kilauea Lighthouse is located in the Kilauea Point National Wildlife Refuge on the North Shore.
 It stands at 52 feet tall on a peninsula 180 feet above the Pacific Ocean.

-Not only does the deep blue ocean provide a stunning back drop for your photo while standing from afar (Kilauea Viewpoint), but during the winter months (December to February) you have the opportunity to see humpback whales use the Hawaiian warm waters as their playground.
+Not only does the deep blue ocean provide a stunning backdrop for your photo while standing from afar (Kilauea Viewpoint), but during the winter months (December to February), you have the opportunity to see humpback whales use the warm Hawaiian waters as their playground.

 Not only are you closer to the lighthouse, but you have a panoramic view of the rugged bluffs that line the coast.

 The Kilauea Point National Wildlife Refuge is also a sanctuary for seabirds.
 Signage around the refuge will help you distinguish between the different bird species.

 Get your cameras ready as you may catch a glimpse of them soaring in the sky or even landing on the small island visible from the peninsula.